- 4K and HDR compatible

 What is the Google Chromecast Ultra?

 That was definitely a good idea, so we got a second generation Chromecast – prettier, faster – and it had a sibling in the form of the Chromecast Audio.
-Now we have Google’s third attempt, the Chromecast Ultra, designed to keep up with a world that’s demanding more pixels and colour.
+The Ultra is Google’s third attempt, designed to keep up with a world that’s demanding more pixels and colour.
 What you get it the same mobile-to-screen magic, but now with support for 4K and HDR video – at double the price.